Curtin-Machine-Learning-Club/ChessAI/README.md

 # ChessAI

-Building an AI to play Chess
+Building an AI to play Chess!